aws/eks-anywhere/docs/content/en/docs/reference/eksctl/_index.md

 ```
 eksctl anywhere help

-Use eksctl anywhere to build your own self-managing cluster on your hardware with the best of Amazon EKS
+Use `eksctl anywhere` to build your own self-managing cluster on your hardware with the best of Amazon EKS.

 Usage:
   eksctl anywhere [command]